 Like a lot of folks, I haven’t always been thrilled with what political parties have done to our country, and I’ve voted for the person I thought was best regardless of party.
 But when the Republicans started restricting opportunity instead of expanding it, cutting education instead of investing in it and abandoning civil rights instead of protecting them, it left me behind.
 Now I’m a proud Democrat.

-I live with my husband, Andrea, and our two daughters, Ava and Sofia, in Kennesaw, Georgia.
+I live with my husband, Andrea, and our two daughters, Ava and Sofia, in Marietta, Georgia.
 I serve on the board of PAWS Atlanta, the city’s oldest no-kill adoption center.
 I enjoy studying vocal music and I’m a big fan of the Falcons and Atlanta United.

 MAKE A DONATION TODAY!